 The diversity of the German research system is also reflected in its funding.
 The so-called financing sector consists of government, industry, foundations and private non-profit organisations as well as foreign donors, which include, above all, the European Union.

-The so-called performing sectors are higher education institutions, government institutions (i.e. publicly funded R&D organisations) as well as private non-profit organisations (e.g. foundations) and business enterprises.
+The so-called performing sectors are higher education institutions, government institutions (i.e. publicly funded R&D organisations), business enterprises and private non-profit organisations.
 Many of them are not only funded by government, but also by third-party funds from industry or funds from abroad.
 Conversely, private research by industry can also receive a certain element of public funding (see diagram).

 Federal Government research funding is intended to finance the development of new ideas and technologies.
 Funds are made available for a broad spectrum of research: this ranges from basic research in the natural sciences and structural research funding at higher education institutions to innovation support and technology transfer.